nitinmendiratta/WikiIndexer/README.md

 Usage:
 ==================
 This program can be used in developing a search Engine.
-Whenever user types in query say "scandals". <br/> it looks into the index files and return the document id. and corresponding document can be displayed.
+Whenever user types in query say "India". <br/> it looks into the index files and return the document id and corresponding document can be displayed.
 </pre>